Tom Fitzgerald (ice hockey)

 Thomas James Fitzgerald (born August 28, 1968) is an American ice hockey executive and former player who played 17 seasons in the National Hockey League (NHL) and American Hockey League (AHL).
-He is the president of hockey operations and general manager of the New Jersey Devils.
+He most recently served as president of hockey operations and general manager of the New Jersey Devils.
 He won the Stanley Cup in 2009 as a director of player development with the Pittsburgh Penguins.

 Playing career

 Fitzgerald played his high school hockey at Austin Preparatory School in Reading, Massachusetts, he then went on to play college hockey for Providence College and was selected by the New York Islanders of the NHL in the 1986 NHL entry draft (1st round, 17th overall).
 He turned pro in 1988 with the Islanders' American Hockey League affiliate Springfield Indians, and in 1990 was one of the key players who led Indians to the Calder Cup championship.

 He played parts of five seasons for the Islanders and became the first player in NHL playoff history to score two shorthanded goals on the same minor penalty, against the Pittsburgh Penguins on May 2, 1993, which also equaled the NHL record for shorthanded goals by a player in one game.
 He was selected as one of the original Florida Panthers in the 1993 NHL expansion draft.
 Although he has been cast as a defensive forward in the NHL, he had his best scoring years in Miami and was one of the leaders in Florida's 1996 Stanley Cup run.
-In those 1995–96 playoffs, Fitzgerald scored the decisive goal in Game 7 of the Eastern Conference Finals against the Pittsburgh Penguins.
+In those 1995–96 playoffs, Fitzgerald scored the decisive goal in game seven of the Eastern Conference Final against the Pittsburgh Penguins.
 It was a 58-foot slapshot that found its way past Penguins goaltender Tom Barrasso.

 He was briefly traded to the Colorado Avalanche in 1998 before signing as a free agent in the subsequent off-season with the Nashville Predators, who sought out his veteran leadership.
 Fitzgerald was named Nashville's first captain, serving in the capacity for four seasons.
 He subsequently played for the Chicago Blackhawks and the Toronto Maple Leafs.
 He had signed with the Maple Leafs to a two-year contract on July 18, 2002.
 While with Toronto, Fitzgerald and his Maple Leafs teammate Gary Roberts both played in the 1,000th game of their careers on January 13, 2004.

 In the summer of 2004, Fitzgerald signed as a free agent with the Boston Bruins.
 In July 2006, the Boston Bruins chose not to renew his contract.
 He announced his retirement after 17 NHL seasons on September 12, 2006.